zjm4us/plotting_examples/README.md

 The included Jupyter notebook gives additional examples of making basic plots needed to work on upcoming exercises.

 Exercise 1:
-- Complete cells at the bottom of the notebook and include your updated notebooknotebook in your repo.
+- Complete cells at the bottom of the notebook and include your updated notebook in your repo.

 The most convenient way to work on the notebook on Rivanna to spin up a Jupyterlab session after making a local clone of your repository.
 Make sure to select the Phys56xx kernel.